Esosek/mentor-newsletter-sign-up/README.md

 - Using vanilla JS for reactive UI is not convenient
 - Handling more complex states and effects with Tailwind
+- How to deploy Astro project do GitHub pages

 ## Author